 Dr. Lane offers oral sedation dentistry.
 Oral sedation dentistry allows us to relieve anxiety without the use of needles or intravenous tubes.
 Additionally, patients who traditionally have trouble getting numb have no problem when sedated and relaxed.

-About an hour prior to the appointment, the patient will be asked to take a small pill that will make he/she drowsy; the patient will then start feeling relaxed and calm.
-We will escort him/her to a comfortable room and cover him/her with a warm, thick blanket.
+About an hour prior to the appointment, the patient will be asked to take a small pill that will make him or her drowsy; the patient will then start feeling relaxed and calm.
+We will escort the patient to a comfortable room and cover him/her with a warm, thick blanket.

 Once the patient is comfortable and completely relaxed, Dr. Lane and his experienced clinical team will complete the dental procedure.
 During the entire procedure, the patient’s vital signs will be monitored to ensure their health and safety.
 After the treatment is completed, the companion will take the patient home to rest and sleep for a couple of hours after the appointment.